Hakan1998/PS-Group-5/docs/source/Forecast.rst

    :return: A pandas DataFrame with processed taxi data including zone and borough information.
    :rtype: pandas.DataFrame

-   This function loads the zone shapefile specified by ``shapefile_path``, transforms it to EPSG:4326 coordinate system for consistent comparison, and performs spatial operations with the taxi data provided in the DataFrame ``data_train``.
+   This function loads the zone shapefile specified by ``shapefile_path``, transforms it to the EPSG:4326 coordinate system for consistent comparison, and performs spatial operations with the taxi data provided in the DataFrame ``data_train``.
 It extracts relevant columns such as "Trip_Pickup_DateTime", "pickup_day", "pickup_hour", "Start_Lon", "Start_Lat", "geometry", "zone", and "borough".
 The resulting DataFrame includes these columns along with zone and borough information merged from the shapefile.
 The function returns this processed DataFrame.

    Example Usage::